Committees & Groups

 In addition, the Worship Associates:

-• recruit and host lay leaders and guest ministers who fill the pulpit when our settled minister is away during the program year (Sept-June)
+• Recruit and host lay leaders and guest ministers who fill the pulpit when our settled minister is away during the program year (Sept-June)

 Finance & Administration